'It needs to stop’: Whitmer condemns rhetoric at Trump rally, chants of ‘lock her up’

 Whitmer had the same message, tweeting Saturday evening: “It needs to stop.”

 The alleged kidnapping plans detailed earlier this month fulfilled the worst fears of those who worried that the vitriol against Whitmer and her pandemic policies could escalate, while highlighting the threat of violence from extremist groups.
-According to the FBI, the plotters referred to Whitmer as a tyrant, experimented with explosives and discussed plans to storm the Michigan State Capitol.
+According to the FBI, the plotters referred to Whitmer as a tyrant, experimented with explosives and discussed plans to storm the Michigan Capitol.

-After the plot went public, Trump doubled down on condemning the Democratic governor, saying she has done a “terrible job.”
+After the plot went public, Trump continued to condemn the Democratic governor, saying she has done a “terrible job.”
 Whitmer has defended her policies, saying she made “tough choices to keep our state safe.”

 Trump seemed to reference the recent threat against the governor at one point Saturday, as he addressed supporters in Muskegon.